 Perhaps the answer also depends on the sector.
 By its own admission, DNB has built four prototypes of a cryptocurrency based on blockchain in order to better understand the technology.
 Experimentally, therefore.
-According to the regulator, the outcomes confirm 'that the technology is not yet mature enough to play a role in our payments traffic (too slow, too few transactions per second, not sustainable), but is indeed interesting and could perhaps in time offer possibilities for transactions in the financial world and beyond.'14 Some in the Netherlands are already talking about a 'fundamental' technology.15
+According to the regulator, the outcomes confirm 'that the technology is not yet mature enough to play a role in our payments traffic (too slow, too few transactions per second, not sustainable), but is indeed interesting and could perhaps in time offer possibilities for transactions in the financial world and beyond.'
+Some in the Netherlands are already talking about a 'fundamental' technology.
+Some in the Netherlands are already talking about a 'fundamental' technology.

 This brings us to generic, sector or application-independent criteria for a blockchain application in practice.
 When or for what is blockchain actually suitable?
-SURF, the ICT cooperative organisation of education and research in the Netherlands, pointed to the following criteria in a technology survey from November 2017.16 Summarised here: (i) the parties must distrust each other in terms of the integrity of
+SURF, the ICT cooperative organisation of education and research in the Netherlands, pointed to the following criteria in a technology survey from November 2017.
+16 Summarised here: (i) the parties must distrust each other in terms of the integrity of